 In 2004, Kevin was tapped to serve as Parker’s Director of Admissions.
 The following year, he was appointed Associate Head of School, a position he held for five years.

-He was a fellow at the National Association of Independent Schools (NAIS) Edward E. Ford Fellowship for Aspiring Heads and was recently awarded a fellowship to the Klingenstein Center for Independent School Leadership’s 2017 Heads of Schools Program at Teachers College, Columbia University.
-For the past eight years, Kevin has served on the California Association of Independent Schools (CAIS) Board of Standards.
+He was a fellow of the National Association of Independent Schools (NAIS) Edward E. Ford Fellowship for Aspiring Heads and was recently awarded a fellowship to the Klingenstein Center for Independent School Leadership’s 2017 Heads of Schools Program at Teachers College, Columbia University.
+Kevin also served on the California Association of Independent Schools (CAIS) Board of Standards from 2008 to 2016.

-He received his B.A. and M.A. in theology from the University of Notre Dame and his M.Ed. in educational leadership from San Diego State University.
+He received his B.A. and M.A. in theology from the University of Notre Dame and his M.A. in educational leadership from San Diego State University.

 Kevin and his wife, Shawna, are parents of three Parker graduates—Solia, Class of 2013, Indiana, Class of 2016, and Ansel, Class of 2017.